MiczFlor/RPi-Jukebox-RFID/documentation/developers/docstring/README.md

 Play the jingle using the configured jingle service

+> [!NOTE]
-Note: This runs in a separate thread.
-And this may cause troubles when changing the volume level before and after the sound playback: There is nothing to prevent another thread from changing the volume and sink while playback happens and afterwards we change the volume back to where it was before!
+> This runs in a separate thread.
+And this may cause troubles
+> when changing the volume level before
+> and after the sound playback: There is nothing to prevent another
+> thread from changing the volume and sink while playback happens
+> and afterwards we change the volume back to where it was before!

 There is no way around this dilemma except for not running the jingle as a separate thread.
 Currently (as thread) even the RPC is started before the sound